bencam/linux-server-configuration/README.md

 1. Activate the new environment, `venv`, by running `. venv/bin/activate`

-1. With the virtual environment active install the following dependenies (note: with the exception of the libpq-dev package, make sure to _not_ use `sudo` for any of the package installations as this will cause the packages to be installed globally rather than within the virtualenv):
+1. With the virtual environment active, install the following dependenies (note: with the exception of the libpq-dev package, make sure to _not_ use `sudo` for any of the package installations as this will cause the packages to be installed globally rather than within the virtualenv):

 	`pip install httplib2`